brettbuddin/docksend-vim/README.md

 ### Using [Pathogen](https://github.com/tpope/vim-pathogen) (Suggested)

-Place the contents of this repository into your `~/.vim/bundle/docksend` directory.
+Place this repository in your `~/.vim/bundle` directory.

 ### The Old Way